Feneric/Minima/README.rst

 The constraints of building something within the PICO-8 environment make a project like this fairly tough.
-The game is pretty close to being fully playable and winnable, but there's not a lot of space left and I'll likely have to trim out some already-working features to shoehorn in the remaining essential features.
-I've already had to remove a partial Ultima III+ style missile weapon implementation and go back to the Ultima II style "adjacent-only" type of combat to keep within the space constraints we've got.
+The game is pretty close to being fully playable and winnable, but there's not a lot of space left and I'll likely have to trim out some already-working features to shoehorn in a winnable game.
+I've already had to remove a partial Ultima III+ style missile weapon implementation and go back to the Ultima II style "adjacent-only" type of combat, plus replace armor and weapon inventory along with related wield and wear commands with automatic switching to best available armor and weapons in order to keep within the space constraints we've got.

 Other Notes
 -----------